MathCancer/PhysiCell/Quickstart.md

 # Quickstart Guide to PhysiCell

 October 2017

-** re-do README.txt and copy old README to Release_history?

 <b>WARNING:</b> If you're a savvy software developer and are accustomed to just typing `make` whenever you
 see a `Makefile`, DON'T. For the current version of PhysiCell, we are trying to make it easy for